lovettchris/lovettchris.github.io/posts/tesla/index.md

 I use all the auto-pilot features, adaptive cruise control; auto-steering to keep me in my lane;
 summon, to get the car out of a tight parking spot, and more.

-But for some reason the [NTSB is picking on Telsa](https://www.ntsb.gov/investigations/AccidentReports/Pages/HWY16FH018-preliminary.aspx) because of a few idiots that chose to ignore all of Tesla's warnings about paying attention while driving.
+But for some reason the [NTSB is picking on Tesla](https://www.ntsb.gov/investigations/AccidentReports/Pages/HWY16FH018-preliminary.aspx) because of a few idiots that chose to ignore all of Tesla's warnings about paying attention while driving.
 The car is not `autonomous`.
 Any sane driver will know this.
 Those that choose to believe otherwise are just idiots.
-But blaming Telsa for these fatalities is like blaming `Ford` for making a car that someone fell asleep in.
+But blaming Tesla for these fatalities is like blaming `Ford` for making a car that someone fell asleep in.
 Where are all the
  NTSB reports covering the other 37133 fatalities that happened in 2017?

 I have a completely different view than the NTSB.